Kevin Robinson (gridiron football)

-Kevin Lee Robinson (born December 19, 1984) is a former professional gridiron football wide receiver.
-He was drafted by the Kansas City Chiefs in the sixth round of the 2008 NFL Draft.
+Kevin Lee Robinson (born December 19, 1984) is an American former professional football wide receiver.
+He was selected by the Kansas City Chiefs in the sixth round of the 2008 NFL draft with the 182nd overall pick.
 He played college football at Utah State.
 He signed with the Hamilton Tiger-Cats on October 15, 2009.

 His brother was Green Bay Packers assistant coach John Rushing.